basho/basho_docs/source/languages/en/riak/dev/advanced/cluster-metadata.md

 ---
 title: Cluster Metadata
 project: riak
+version: 2.0.0+
+document: guide
 toc: true
+audience: advanced
+keywords: [developers, advanced, cluster-metadata]
 ---

-Cluster metadata is a subsystem inside of Riak (specifically [`riak_core`](https://github.com/basho/riak_core/blob/develop/src/riak_core_metadata.erl)) that enables applications to work with information that is stored cluster wide.
-It is useful for storing information that needs to be read without blocking on communication over the network, or if you would like to build an extension to Riak.
+Cluster metadata is a subsystem inside of Riak (specifically [`riak_core`](https://github.com/basho/riak_core/blob/develop/src/riak_core_metadata.erl)) that enables applications to work with information that is stored cluster wide and can be read without blocking on communication over the network.

 Cluster metadata is essentially information in key/value form that needs to be available through a Riak cluster.
 One example is [[bucket types]].
 When you create a new bucket type and assign a set of bucket properties to that type, that information needs to be made available to all nodes.
 It cannot behave like other Riak data.
 This is why it needs to be built as a separate subsystem (though it is an important subsystem, on which a great many features relies).

+Riak features like [[security|Riak Security]] and [[bucket types]] are examples of systems relying on cluster metadata.

 ## How Cluster Metadata Works

-The cluster metadata storage system is an eventually consistent key/value store.
-It is ansynchronously replicated across all nodes in a cluster when it is stored or modified.
+The cluster metadata storage system is a simple key/value store that is separate from normal data stored in Riak.
+Cluster metadata is ansynchronously replicated across all nodes in a cluster when it is stored or modified.
 Writes require acknowledgment from only a single node (`w=1`), while reads return values only from the local node (`r=1`).
-All updates are eventually consistent.
+All updates are eventually consistent and propagated to all nodes, including nodes that join the cluster after the update has already reached all nodes in the previous set of members.

 All cluster metadata is stored both in memory and on disk, but it should be noted that reads are only from memory, while writes are made both to memory and to disk.

-Logical clocks, namely [dotted version vectors](find good link), are used in place of vclocks or timestamps.
+Logical clocks, namely [dotted version vectors](http://arxiv.org/abs/1011.5808), are used in place of vclocks or timestamps to resolve value conflicts.
 Values stored as cluster metadata are opaque Erlang terms addressed by a full prefix and a key:

 ```erlang
 {atom() | binary(), atom() | binary()}